josebarbamontoya/chrono-sta/README.md

 cp chronosta.py /Users/barba/chrono-sta/examples/1000_genetree_speciestree
 ```

-2. Type `cd` followed by the path to the directory to change the working directory to the folder that contains the `chronosta.py` script:
+2. Type `cd` followed by the path to the created directory to change the working directory to the folder that contains the `chronosta.py` script:
 ```
 cd /Users/barba/examples/chrono-sta/1000_genetree_speciestree
 ```